andrasq/node-qprintf/Readme.md

 The field width of a %A coversion is taken to be the number of elements to show.

-Unlike C, zero padding uses zeroes for left-aligned fields, too.
+Unlike C, zero padding uses zeroes for left-aligned numbers and strings as well.

 ## Examples